alexandersandberg/alexandersandberg.com/Content/articles/joining-practice.md

 ## My next thing

-Today I’m thrilled to announce that I this week joined the team at [Practice](https://practice.do) as a *Senior iOS Engineer* to work on the Practice iOS app!
+Today I’m thrilled to announce that I this week joined the team at [Practice](https://practice.do) as a *Lead iOS Engineer* to work on the Practice iOS app!

 Practice is building a tool that helps individuals launch and run their entire coaching and consulting businesses in one place.